-The initiative for a law school started with the appointment of Professor T Henry Ellis as a lecturer in Law to the European Studies department in 1974 who developed a law option as part of the revised BA degree in European Studies.
+The initiative for a law school at the University of Limerick started with the appointment of Professor T Henry Ellis, as a lecturer in Law to the European Studies department in 1974, who developed a law option as part of the revised BA degree in European Studies.

-As the number of specialist faculty grew, a re-organisation of the European Studies department in 1987 created two constituent departments: European Integration & Administration (EIA) and Languages & Social Studies within the College of Humanities.
-Law was located within the EIA department.
+As the number of specialist faculty grew, a re-organisation of the European Studies department in 1987 created two constituent departments: European Integration & Administration (EIA) and Languages & Social Studies within the College of Humanities; Law was located within the EIA department.

-the College of Business thereby creating a separate department of Law under Prof. Ellis.
+In 1992, the EIA department was further divided by establishing a third department of Law & Insurance within the College under the leadership of Prof. Ellis.
+In 1993, the Insurance faculty was transferred to the College of Business thereby creating a separate department of Law under Prof. Ellis.
 He introduced the first interdisciplinary professional degree, the BA in Law & Accounting, providing exemptions from both the legal and accountancy professions.

-Prof. Ellis was succeeded as Head of Department by Professor Raymond J Friel from 1996 until he stepped down in 2002.
-During the first 4 years, Prof. Friel oversaw a dramatic increase in the department's activities, introducing an LLB to replace the BA in European Studies & Law, the first evening law degree in Limerick, and the graduate entry LLB.
+Prof. Ellis was succeeded as Head of Department by Prof. Raymond J Friel from 1996 until he stepped down in 2002.
+During the first four years, Prof. Friel oversaw a dramatic increase in the department's activities, introducing an LLB to replace the BA in European Studies & Law, the first evening law degree in Limerick, and the graduate entry LLB.
 In addition, the first LLM at the University was introduced in European & Comparative Law.
 The Centre for Criminal Justice was established in 1997 as part of the strategic direction for the Law School.
-Prof. Friel pioneered international links particularly in North America with the University of Victoria in Canada and the University of Kansas in the US.
-Faculty and student exchanges grew significantly.
+Prof. Friel pioneered international links particularly in North America with the University of Victoria in Canada and the University of Kansas in the US; faculty and student exchanges grew significantly.
 In 2000, following the advice of the Advisory Board established by Prof. Friel, the University changed from the Department of Law to the School of Law.

-In 2002, Professor J Paul McCutcheon became Head of the School.
-He introduced the joint MA in Civil & Canon Law with Mary Immaculate College, Limerick and oversaw the introduction of the new Law Plus programme; an innovative departure from existing law programmes in other universities.
+In 2002, Prof. J Paul McCutcheon became Head of the School.
+He introduced the joint MA in Civil & Canon Law with Mary Immaculate College, Limerick and oversaw the introduction of the new Law Plus programme, an innovative departure from existing law programmes in other universities.
 He also supported the establishment of the School’s second research grouping, the International Commercial and Economic Law Group.
 During this period, the Law School centralised to the Foundation Building.
 Prof. McCutcheon secured a prestigious tender with the Judicial Studies Institute to draft their strategic plan and led the tender to provide training in commercial and company law to the Revenue Commissioners.
 Prof. McCutcheon stepped down in 2007 to take up the position of Vice President of Academic Affairs and Registrar of the University of Limerick.

-In 2007 Prof. Friel again took up the position as Head of School and introduced 3 new LLM programmes: International Commercial Law, Human Rights & Criminal Justice, and the General LLM programme.
+In 2007, Prof. Friel again took up the position as Head of School and introduced three new LLM programmes: International Commercial Law, Human Rights & Criminal Justice, and the General LLM programme.
 Recognising the need to build on his successful introduction of the lawyering modules and the School’s focus on clinical legal education, Prof. Friel established the first moot court in Ireland.
 This state-of-the-art facility created a replica courtroom with audio visual recording and IT technology; it remains an integral element of the School’s educational philosophy.